Colorado Avalanche: Remaining competitive (2001–2010)

-In the 2004 playoffs, Colorado won the Western Conference Quarterfinals against the Dallas Stars in five games, but lost in the Semi-finals against the Sharks in six games.
+In the 2004 playoffs, Colorado won the conference quarterfinals against the Dallas Stars in five games, but lost in the conference semifinals against the Sharks in six games.
 Joe Sakic was, once again, elected to the 2004 All-star team, winning the NHL/Sheraton Road Performer Award, and became the first Avalanche player ever to be chosen as game MVP, when he scored a hat-trick.
-In July 2004, Joel Quenneville was hired for the position of head coach, replacing Tony Granato, who became his assistant.
+In July 2004, Joel Quenneville was hired as head coach, while Granato was retained as his assistant.

 The 2004–05 NHL season was canceled because of an unresolved lockout.
 During the lockout, many Avalanche players played in European leagues.
 David Aebischer returned home with Alex Tanguay to play for Swiss club HC Lugano; Milan Hejduk and Peter Forsberg returned to their former teams in their native countries, HC Pardubice and Modo Hockey.
 Nine other players from the roster played in Europe during the lockout.

 After the 2004–05 lockout and implementation of a salary cap, the Avalanche were forced to release some of their top players.
 Peter Forsberg and Adam Foote were lost in free agency to save room in the cap for Joe Sakic and Rob Blake.
 Although the salary cap was a blow to one of the highest spenders of the league, the team finished the 2005–06 regular season with a 43–30–9 record for 95 points, good enough to finish second in the Division, seven behind the Calgary Flames and tied with the Edmonton Oilers.
 The season paused in February for the 2006 Winter Olympics in Turin, Italy.
 The Avalanche sent a league-leading 11 players from eight countries.
-Finnish Antti Laaksonen earned the silver medal, while Ossi Vaananen ended up not playing because of an injury; Czech Milan Hejduk won a bronze medal.
-In the Conference Quarterfinals, Colorado defeated Dallas Stars team that had the second-best record in the Conference, in five games.
-The team lost the Semi-finals, swept for the first time ever Anaheim Ducks.
+Finland's Antti Laaksonen earned the silver medal, while Ossi Vaananen ended up not playing because of an injury; Milan Hejduk won a bronze medal with the Czech Republic team.
+In the conference quarterfinals, Colorado defeated Dallas Stars team that had the second-best record in the conference, in five games.
+The team was swept in the conference semifinals by the Anaheim Ducks.

 The next day, Pierre Lacroix resigned after service as GM since 1994 and François Giguère was hired as his replacement.
 Lacroix remained president of the franchise until spring 2013, when the team owner's son, Josh Kroenke, took over as team president and governor.
 Pierre Lacroix remained an advisor to the team until his death in 2020 from COVID-19.